stazcp/stazcp/README.md

 ### Hi there 👋

-I am an experienced 👨‍💻 software engineer specializing in Full-Stack development with a background in 🤖 System Engineering and 🕹️ DevOps.
+I am an experienced 👨‍💻 software engineer specializing in Frontend development with a background in Computer Science and AI 🤖.

-- 🔭 I’m currently working on Golang, Gin, React and GraphQL side projects
+- 🔭 I’m currently working with React WebApps and Chrome Extensions.
-- 🌱 Learning Golang and deployment processes for side projects (Containerized & Productionization)
+- 🌱 Learning about AI integrations.
-- 🤔 Planning to migrate side projects to [serverless architecture](https://serverless-stack.com/)
+- 🤔 I want to learn more about AI.
+- ⚡ Fun fact: I used to be a high-end bartender, Special-OPs Paratrooper and Sniper, now I climb mountains for fun.

 <br>
 <div align="center">